 In the winter, the Laguna Niguel Youth Committee sponsors a free dance workshop.
 Instructors have taught basic instruction in swing dance, salsa and hip hop.
 During the spring, youth and teens volunteer for the City’s Earth Day Celebration, helping to plant and clean up the Niguel Botanical Preserve.
 Middle and High School bands are selected by the Youth Committee to perform in the newly renovated amphitheater at the annual Music & Arts Festival.
 Colleges and Employers represent their organizations by providing answers to questions, as High School students meet representatives and apply for seasonal employment, at the annual High School Job & College Fair.

-The Youth Committee has recently secured study space for high school students at the Sea Country Center.
-Access to the computer room and space for group projects will provide a quiet environment for group work.
-A new series of “life skills” classes offer: a food prep class called Chopped, Jr.; strategies to reduce and prevent victimization promote self-confidence in the Self Defense class; and practicing communication skills during the Interviewing Skills class.
+A new series of “life skills” classes offered: a food prep class called Chopped, Jr.; strategies to reduce and prevent victimization promote self-confidence in the Self Defense class; and practicing communication skills during the Interviewing Skills class.

 For more information about Youth and Teen programs, check out LNTEENS.org, and follow us on Instagram, Facebook, and Twitter, @lnteens or contact: Gretchen Malcolm at (949) 425-5100.